 - Ryouga of Ranma ½ easily wields an umbrella far too heavy for a normal human to carry, it can also float in water.

 - Roberta's umbrella in Black Lagoon is actually built around a shotgun with Bottomless Magazines, while the canvas between the spokes is actually kevlar.
 Whilst she could theoretically use it as a club, it's mainly used to form a shotgun/shield combo.

-- Some bodyguard (not Sousuke) used one in Full Metal Panic.
+- Some bodyguard (not Sousuke) used one in Full Metal Panic!.

 - A minor character in Naruto named Shigure uses this as a weapon, which shoots seemingly endless amounts of deadly needles.
 Unfortunately, that tactic only gets said character killed by Gaara, who quite easily blocked them with his sand.
 Judging by others we see, the umbrella is the preferred weapon of the Hidden Rain Village.
 Averted with a ninja from the Hidden Rain Village actually named Pain, however.

 - Oyuki from Lady Snowblood (both manga and films) used a sword cane built into an umbrella to carry out her Roaring Rampage of Revenge.

 - Feitang, one of the extremely murderous thieves of the Spider from Hunter × Hunter, fights using an umbrella.
 If angered enough, he pulls a sword out of the handle.
 If further provoked, he spontaneously combusts and all his colleagues take cover.
 But mostly he just kicks ass with the umbrella.